-Teams' weekly case reports should generally be between five and ten typed pages (12-point font, double-spaced) and written in an analysis report style as exemplified in the provided Student Case Book.
+Teams' weekly case reports should generally be between five and ten typed pages and written in an analysis report style as exemplified in the provided Student Case Book.
 Your report should include a title, organization of the text by sections (summary, applicable accounting standards, etc.), as well as all appropriate citations and bibliography as necessary.
-Along with the weekly case reports, each individual student must submit an evaluation of their own performance as well as the performance of each team member.
-I will use the peer evaluations to assign individual report scores.
-Individuals who fail to submit team member evaluations will receive a score of zero on the case report assignment.
+Each case report should be an original work.